k2ammerman/ruby-calisthenics/README.md

 ## Part A: Palindromes

-A palindrome is a word or phrase that reads the same forwards as backwards, ignoring case, punctuation, and nonword characters.
-(A "nonword character" is defined for our purposes as "a character that Ruby regular expressions would treat as a nonword character".)
+A palindrome is a word or phrase that reads the same forwards as backwards, ignoring case, punctuation, and non-word characters.
+(A "non-word character" is defined for our purposes as "a character that Ruby regular expressions would treat as a non-word character".)

 You will write a method `palindrome?` that returns true iff its receiver is a palindrome.